 TCC 2016-A.

-talk by Stefano Tessaro at the Simons Workshop on Securing Computation in June 2015; my slides (combined for two papers) from TCC 2016-A.
+Stefano's talk at the Simons Workshop on Securing Computation; my slides (combined for two papers) at TCC 2016-A.

 Point-Function Obfuscation: A Framework and Generic Constructions